 Tackling the end-of-life application of plastic based products is major challenge.
 Single-use plastics are already under scrutiny by the European Commission, and certain products will likely be banned for consumer use as a result.
 However, demand for plastic will not disappear overnight.
 Ecomatters has joined forces with partners across Europe in the flagship initiative eCircular to explore new ways for increasing circularity in plastics.
-The advent of new digital technologies offer new opportunities for setting-up novel end-of-life approaches for plastic material flows.
+The advent of new digital technologies offers new opportunities for setting-up novel end-of-life approaches for plastic material flows.

 Digital technologies foster the traceability of materials and products and allow for accurate information flows on product and material qualities and availability.
 This reduces the fragmentation of knowledge and regulation.
 In addition, market transparency can be improved, search costs reduced, and the effectiveness of processes can be enhanced.
 Digital transformation can enable a quicker transition towards circularity in plastics and linear value chains can be made circular.
 For instance, developing blockchain based end-of-life plastic collection schemes or implementing innovative business models to improve plastic material optimization and waste prevention.

-The EIT Climate Kic eCircular Flagship
+The EIT Climate-KIC eCircular Flagship

 - Setting-up end-of-live plastic collection schemes using blockchain technology